 Grade Level Credits Term

 11/12 1 Full Year

-Prerequisite: Teacher placement
+Prerequisite: Teacher placement.

-Study time needed: Up to 1 hour per night.

 Honors British Literature and Composition is an in-depth survey course designed to prepare students for Advanced Placement Literature and Composition.
 It offers students a comprehensive understanding of the aesthetic, thematic, and formal development of the British literary canon from the Anglo-Saxon era through modernism.
 Students improve their reading, thinking, and writing skills through the application of diverse critical perspectives to a wide range of writing styles.